Thermodynamic formalism and Substitutions: More definitions and tools

 Remark that the word $w$ is non-empty since every letter is in the language of $\mathbb K$ if the substitution is primitive.
 Then, $w$ is the unique word such that

+For a fixed $x\notin \mathbb K$, the accident times are ordered which allows to define the notion of $j^{th}$ accident with $j\ge 1$.
+This is done more formally in Definition \ref{def:long-bisp-acc}.

 Figure \ref{fig-accidents} illustrates the next lemma which appears in \cite{BL1}. \begin{lemma} Let $x$ be an infinite word not in $\mathbb K$.
-Assume that $\delta(x)=d$ and that the first accident appears at time $0<b\leq d$ then the accident $x_b\dots x_{d-1}$ is a bispecial word of $\mathcal L_{H}$. \end{lemma}
+Assume that $\delta(x)=d$ and that the first accident appears at time $0<b\leq d$ then the word $x_b\dots x_{d-1}$ is a bispecial word of $\mathcal L_{H}$.It is called the first accident-word. \end{lemma}

 \begin{remark} If $\CA$ has cardinality two, then $x_0\dots x_{d-1}$ is not right-special.
 Moreover, and always if $\CA$ has cardinality two, if $x=\s(z)$ and there is an accident at time 1 for $z$, then $x_0\dots x_{d-1}$ is not left-special. $\blacksquare$\end{remark}